MrOiseau/advanced_ml/README.md

 ## Evaluation Dataset Creation

-To evaluate the system, an evaluation dataset is created using GPT-4o by generating questions, context, and answers from PDF documents.
+The evaluation dataset is created by generating questions, context, and answers from the PDF documents using large language models.
+This process ensures comprehensive coverage of the document content while maintaining high-quality question-answer pairs for testing the system's performance.

 ### Steps to Create the Evaluation Dataset

-1. **Upload Documents**: Upload relevant PDF documents into GPT-4o.
+1. **Document Processing**: Process the PDF documents to extract meaningful content.
-2. **Dataset Generation**: Use GPT-4o to generate questions, context, and answers from the content of the documents.
+2. **Dataset Generation**: Use language models to generate diverse questions and answers from the document content.
 3. **Dataset Formatting**: Structure the generated dataset into a JSON format with unique IDs, questions, context, and answers.
+4. **Quality Verification**: Ensure the generated pairs accurately reflect the document content and maintain high quality.

 Example dataset entry: